Harmful Algal Bloom/Red Tide Task Force

 The Harmful Algal Bloom Task Force meets minimally on a quarterly basis.
 Information about upcoming meetings, as well as materials from past meetings, are available on the Meeting Information page.

-To view past reports of the HAB Task Force and learn more about related HAB initiatives visit the Scientific Products page.
+To view reports and products of the reactivated HAB Task Force visit HAB Task Force Products.
+To learn more about current related HAB initiatives visit the Center for Red Tide Research page.

 In 1997, the Florida Harmful Algal Bloom Task Force (HABTF) was created to address the issues of health, environment, and economic impacts from HABs in Florida.
 The last official meeting of the HABTF was April 2002.
 As of July 1, 2019, with support of the Governor and Legislature, the FWC-FWRI reconvened the Harmful Algal Bloom Task Force.